Reichskommissariat Ostland: Administrative and territorial organization

 The Reichskommissariat Ostland was sub-divided into four "General Regions" (Generalbezirke), namely Estonia, Latvia, Lithuania, and White Ruthenia (Belarus), headed by a Generalkommissar.
 The regions were further divided into "Districts" (Kreisgebiete).
-In the three Baltic states their previous counties (Es:Maakonad, Lv:Aprinka, Lt:Apskritys) were also retained as a further sub-division (Kreise).
+In the three Baltic states their previous counties (Es:Maakonnad, Lv:Aprinka, Lt:Apskritys) were also retained as a further sub-division (Kreise).
 The conquered territories further to the east were under military control for the entirety of the war.
 The intention was to include these territories in the anticipated future extension of Ostland.
-This would have incorporated Ingria (Ingermannland), as well as the Smolensk, Pskov, and Novgorod areas into the Reichskommissariat.
-Estonia's new eastern border was planned to be extent to the Leningrad-Novgorod line, with Lake Ilmen and Volkhov River forming the new eastern border of the Baltic country, while Latvia was to reach the Velikiye Luki region.
+This would have incorporated Ingria (Ingermannland), as well as the Novgorod, Pskov and Smolensk areas into the Reichskommissariat.
+Estonia's new eastern border was to reach somewhere beyond the Volkhov River forming the new eastern border of the Baltic country, while Latvia was to reach the Velikiye Luki region.
 Belarus was to extend east to include the Smolensk region.

 The local administration of the Reichskommissariat Ostland was headed by Reichskommissar Hinrich Lohse.
-Below him there was an administrative hierarchy: a Generalkomissar led each Generalbezirk, while Gebietskommissars administered Kreisgebieten, respectively.
+Below him there was an administrative hierarchy: a Generalkomissar led each Generalbezirk, while Gebietskommissars administered Kreisgebiete, respectively.
 The German administrative center for the entire region, as well as the seat of the Reichskommissar, was in Riga, Latvia.